Sophia Genetics: Technology

 In 2014, Sophia Genetics introduced an analytical software platform, the Sophia DDM Platform (Data-Driven Medicine).
 The data analytics platform allows clinicians to improve genomic diagnostics by applying AI to enhance next-generation sequencing methods.
 The DDM platform is used for oncology, hereditary cancers, metabolic disorders, pediatrics, cardiology, and for rare disease research.
 The company initially designed the platform to help hospitals process and store large genomic data sets, but after research showed the more important issue with the technology was data accuracy, the platform's focus shifted.

 In 2018, Sophia Genetics acquired Nénuphar, a technology that uses patient data and algorithms to predict tumor growth.

+In May 2024, the company announced a collaboration with Microsoft and Nvidia to build a whole-genome sequencing application on the platform, using Nvidia's Parabricks genomics software hosted on Microsoft Azure cloud infrastructure.

+In September 2024, the company launched a new generation of the SOPHiA DDM platform, redesigned around a microservices architecture intended to process larger datasets more efficiently.
+The platform holds CE-IVD certification under the EU In Vitro Diagnostic Regulation (IVDR) for several diagnostic solutions, including hereditary cancer, homologous recombination deficiency (HRD), and RNA-based oncology testing.

 Partnerships

 In 2016, Sophia Genetics entered into a comarketing agreement with Illumina allowing the two companies to promote adoption of next- generation DNA sequencing.